All Guides

 Example: If a user is within your ICP and signs up for a demo, multiply the value of that conversion by 3.

-How: Build audiences in Google Analytics using custom dimensions that are populated by the 6sense attributes, particularly the 6sense segment.
+How: Build audiences in Google Analytics using custom dimensions that are populated by the buying signals data, particularly the 6sense segment.
 Then, setup conversion value rules in Google Ads.

 Example: If you are targeting the keyword “accounting software” and someone searches this (who has been to the site) from the manufacturing industry (as defined by 6sense) your ad would read “accounting software for manufacturing companies”.

-How: Build audiences in Google Analytics using custom dimensions that are populated by the 6sense attributes.
+How: Build audiences in Google Analytics using custom dimensions that are populated by the buying signals data.
 Apply the audience to an ad group in Google Ads using the “Targeting” setting.
-Customize ad copy respectively
+Customize ad copy respectively.

 How: Analyze keywords by buying stage in Google Analytics.
 Identify groups of keywords that skew towards specific buying stage and adjust ad copy/landing page appropriately.